2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Other notable players potentially on the chopping block include Robert Griffin III, Paxton Lynch and Mike Gillislee.

+Besides cuts, you'll likely also see a fair amount of trades this weekend and we've already seen a blockbuster one with the Raiders sending Khalil Mack to Chicago.

-We'll be keeping tabs on every cut over the next 48 hours.
+Anyway, we'll be keeping tabs on every cut over the next 48 hours.
 The list below will be updated regularly with reported cuts and official cuts throughout the weekend.

 AFC East